-Topography and soil depth
+3.1.1 Topography and soil depth

-For all three geochemical regions in non-valley topographic positions, SPR and Δ^{14} C decreased with soil depth (Fig. 1a-b and 2a-b, respectively).
+For all three geochemical regions in non-valley topographic positions, SPR and $\Delta^{14}C$ decreased with soil depth (Figs. 1a and b and 2a and b, respectively).
 For SPR, differences with soil depth were smallest for sites in the mixed sediment and largest for sites in the mafic region.
-For Δ^{14} C, relative changes with depth were similar for mafic and felsic geochemical regions in both soil and respired CO2, but samples from the mixed sediment region were consistently more depleted in Δ^{14} C than their counterparts from mafic and felsic regions (Fig. 2a-b).
+For $\Delta^{14}C$, relative changes with depth were similar for mafic and felsic geochemical regions in both soil and respired CO_2 , but samples from the mixed sediment region were consistently more depleted in $\Delta^{14}C$ than their counterparts from mafic and felsic regions (Fig. 2a and b).

 In valley positions, SPR did not follow a clear trend with soil depth.
 In the mafic region, SPR decreased with depth, while in the felsic region it increased with depth (Fig. 1b).
 No statistically significant differences in SPR with depth were observed for the mixed sediment region (Fig. 1b).
-All regions show a strong trend of depletion of Δ^{14} C with depth in valleys (Fig. 2a-b).
+All regions show a strong trend of depletion of $\Delta^{14}C$ with depth in valleys (Fig. 2a and b).

-Geochemistry and soil depth
+3.1.2 Geochemistry and soil depth

-Consistently, for non-valley profiles, SPR was higher in felsic and mafic regions than in the mixed sediment region (Fig.1a).
+Consistently, for non-valley profiles, SPR was higher in felsic and mafic regions than in the mixed sediment region (Fig. 1a).
 Additionally, while topsoil samples between mafic and felsic did not show differences in SPR, subsoil samples in the felsic region showed higher SPR than their mafic counterparts and SPR in the mixed sediment region was generally lowest.
-The Δ^{14} C values of both soil and respired CO2 in mafic and felsic regions were not significantly different from each other for either top- or subsoil.
+The $\Delta^{14} \rm C$ values of both soil and respired CO2 in mafic and felsic regions were not significantly different from each other for either top- or subsoil.
 Bulk soil samples from the mixed sediment region were consistently depleted compared to their mafic and felsic counterparts.

 At valley positions, SPR in topsoil was not significantly different for mafic and felsic samples.
 Mixed sediment samples were slightly lower in SPR in topsoil than their mafic and felsic counterparts, but not nearly as low as at non-valley positions (Fig. 1b).
 In subsoils, SPR was highest in the felsic and lowest in the mafic region, while the mixed sediment region was not significantly different from the mafic samples (Fig. 1b).
-As in non-valley counterparts, Δ^{14} C activity in valley positions was lowest in samples from the mixed sediment region and differences between the mafic and felsic regions were generally small (Statistical test was not possible due to small sample size, Fig. 2a-b).
+As in non-valley counterparts, $\Delta^{14}\mathrm{C}$ activity in valley positions was lowest in samples from the mixed sediment region and differences between the mafic and felsic regions were generally small (statistical tests were not possible due to the small sample size; Fig. 2a and b).